PatCeriale/Portfolio-first-attempt/README.md

 >This webpage was created using HTML/CSS and Bootstrap, no JavaScript other than that needed for the Bootstrap was used.

 **Challenges:**
+>I found it difficult to match the grids exactly like the template provided.
+This activity pushed me to figure out Bootstrap grids.

 **Future Development:**
 >In the future, it would be exciting to add JavaScript to this webpage to make it a more dynamic experience for the user.